 Victim blaming also stems from a lack of empathy along with too much focus on victims in the sense that the general public focuses only on what a victim could have done yet neglect to focus on the agency of perpetrators and what they potentially could have done differently.

-The burdensome messages young girls and women face that contribute to victim blaming culture
+The taxing messages young girls and women face that contribute to victim blaming culture

 Girls and women bare the burden alone when people say the following phrases, especially when these phrases are said only to girls/women and not boys/men:

 - Don’t show too much skin.

 - Don’t wear that.
 It’s too revealing.